Jemma Gregory - Charity Manager

 Space started as an idea when my daughter was just 6 months old.
 Isabelle was diagnosed with mitochondrial disease which is a life limiting condition that brings with it many complex health needs.
 The first few months of Isabelle's life were tough, coming to terms with her diagnosis and a completely new way of thinking.
 The past 5 years have been a roller coaster journey, I've become part of a world I never expected to.
 Being a parent of a child with special needs is a very lonely place to be.
 Learning as we go, I have been fortunate to meet other parents along this journey who have taught me a lot.
 However there are no local support groups for parents of young children with additional needs, and no play places to take children that are fully accessible.
 The aim of SPACE is to change this, to provide a SPACE where parents can meet and support each other, a SPACE where children of all abilities can play.

-I am now a stay at home mummy to Isabelle and my 2 other children.
-I studied at University of Bangor and qualified as a nurse in 2001.
-I later returned to university in 2005 and gained a further qualification in counselling.
+I took on the role of Charity Manager in February 2018 part time as well as being mummy to Isabelle and my 2 other children.
+I studied at University of Bangor and qualified as a nurse in 2001 and currently studying Business Management.

 Kate graduated from Keele University in 2001 with a 2(i) in Human Resource Management, Sociology and Social Anthropology.
 She enjoyed an exciting career in the travel industry for 7 years before spending some time exploring abroad.
 On her return Kate began work as a Mentor and then as an Employment Officer for people with disabilities.
 She now works for a local autism and learning disability charity as a Project Coordinator.
 Kate has two young daughters.
 Her eldest has Global Development Delay, Sensory Processing Disorder and a speech disability.
 Kate became involved with Space after attending the play sessions with her daughter.
 Kate likes running, cycling, baking and socialising when she finds any spare time.